My August Suggestion For the USTA CEO

 TCB SECTION RATING

-IRS 990 FORM - not published yet.
-The 2019 Tax Filing was made available to us.
+IRS 990 FORM - not published yet but management sent us the 2019 Tax Filing.

 COMMENTS: $216k for an Interim CEO seems too high.
 The good news: At the end of 2019, the SCTA looks in good shape as far as the reserves are concerned.